MicrosoftDocs/customer-insights/ci-docs/export-hubspot.md

 # Export segments to HubSpot (preview)

-Export segments of unified customer profiles to MoEngage and use them for email marketing in HubSpot.
+Export segments of unified customer profiles to HubSpot and use them for email marketing.

 ## Prerequisites for a connection